 Using self-installed, indoor customer premise equipment (CPE) deployed in student households, the district can reach student homes just beyond the half-mile mark.
 For students that live further away, a professionally-installed outdoor CPE is deployed in households to gain connectivity to the school private mobile network up to 2 miles away while maintaining the appropriate levels of connection reliability and performance.

 K-12 school districts clearly see the benefits of remote learning technologies.
 But too often, their budgets, technical expertise and lack of time significantly hinder what can realistically be accomplished on their own.
-This particular school district chose Celona as a strategic partner because district administrators felt the company provided an easy to scale solution and expertise to overcome these common deficiencies.
+Campbell SD chose Celona as a strategic partner because district administrators felt the company provided an easy to scale solution and expertise to overcome these common deficiencies.
 Celona's solution has been confirmed to be an order of magnitude more cost effective when compared to traditional alternatives.

 Compared to alternative options and vendors, Celona delivered a right-sized, custom “kit” for the school district that provides all the hardware, software and licensing that is required to design, deploy and manage a private LTE/5G network.

 Celona and affiliated partners then worked with the school district along each step of the network delivery process.
 This included:

 Additionally, the platform offered advanced features including the ability to apply strict QoS policy on aper-application basis using Celona’s patent-pending MicroSlicing™technology.
 This helps to guarantee performance for real-time streaming applications such as live video conferencing sessions between teachers and students.
 Ultimately, the Celona-powered LTE or 5G network has proven to be the perfect foundation to close the homework gap for students, teachers and families.